pnminh/aws-solutions-architect-associate-notes-SAAC03/storage/Aurora.md

 ## Cluster endpoint vs custom endpoint
 - cluster endpoint: main endpoint that allows write to primarydb
 - custom: can include write instance and read instances, or just for read

+## Once instance only failover
+- For Aurora: if the instance is down, another one will be created in the same AZ, but if that is unsuccessful instance is created on a new AZ
+- For Aurora Serverless:
+  - v1: a new instance is created on different AZ
+  - v2: requires manual creation of new instance(v2 supports read replicas so if there is read replica available the failover can take place automatically, similar to Aurora multiAZ)
+Note: for AUrora multiAZ: CNAME points to read replica